-There are several common questions we hear when assisting new clients.
+There are several common questions we hear when assisting clients.
 Since these questions present useful knowledge for any plaque buyer, we’ve gathered them here.
-If there’s a question we’ve missed, send us an email at email@example.com or call Christie or Regina at 951-698-8484 and we’ll get back to you as soon as possible.
+If there’s a question we’ve missed, send us an email at firstname.lastname@example.org or call Christie, Regina or Liz at 951-698-8484 and we’ll get back to you as soon as possible.

 - How do I decide what kind of plaque to order?
 There are so many options.

 - How do I go about getting an estimate or quote from you?